-This September, the Tax Administration of Finland (Vero Skatt) carried out an action to check compliance of taxi drivers in the context of tax obligations.
+This September, the Tax Administration of Finland (Vero Skatt) carried out an action to check compliance of taxi drivers in the context of tax obligations (fiscalization).
 The action included 850 taxpayers and the potential loss (non-recording cash payment, unaccounted revenue, undeclared pay) was uncovered in the amount of 16 million euros.
 This is a large amount for this sector of taxpayers and for a relatively short period and relatively small sample.

 A few years ago, this sector (taxi industry) was liberalized quite a bit with goal to improve the quality of services due to the increased competition.
 Although a large number of taxi drivers work in accordance with the regulations, audit showed a significant presence of indiscipline, which, in addition to deficiencies in reporting traffic and taxes, also has problems in reporting and payroll, i.e. with illegal work.